IgniteUI/igniteui-docfx/en/components/hierarchicalgrid/hierarchical-grid.md

 <div class="divider--half"></div>

-## Dependencies
+## Getting Started with Ignite UI for Angular Hierarchical Data Grid

 >[!NOTE]
 >**This component requires [`HammerModule`](https://angular.io/api/platform-browser/HammerModule) to be imported in the root module of the application in order for touch interactions to work as expected.**.

-To get started with the Hierarchical Data Grid, first you need to install Ignite UI for Angular by typing the following command:
+To get started with the Ignite UI for Angular Hierarchical Data Grid component, first you need to install Ignite UI for Angular.
+In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular
 ```

 For a complete introduction to the Ignite UI for Angular, read the [*getting started*](../general/getting-started.md) topic.

-The Hierarchical Grid is exported as an `NgModule` - all you need to do in your application is import the _IgxHierarchicalGridModule_ inside your `AppModule`.
+The next step is to import the `IgxHierarchicalGridModule` in your **app.module.ts** file.

 ```typescript
 // app.module.ts